OmarSamirz/ImageFromTextGenerator/README.md

 # Create an image with specified parameters
 image = ImageCreator.create_image(text=text,    # The text to be drawn on the image.
-                                  noises=[],    # A list of noise objects to apply to the image. font_path='iftg/fonts/Arial.ttf', # The file path to the font. font_size=50, # The size of the font. font_color='black',   # The color of the text.
+                                  font_path='Arial.ttf', # The file path to the font. noises=[],    # A list of noise objects to apply to the image. font_size=50, # The size of the font. font_color='black',   # The color of the text.
 It can be text or hexadecimal background_color='white', # The background color of the image.
-It can be text or hexadecimal margins=(5, 5, 5, 5), # Margins for text placement on the image (left, top, right, bottom). dpi=(300, 300),   # The resolution of the image (dots per inch). background_img='image.png',   # An optional background image to be used as a base. clear_fonts=True, # Whether to clear the font cache after creating the image.
+It can be text or hexadecimal margins=(5, 5, 5, 5), # Margins for text placement on the image (left, top, right, bottom). dpi=(300, 300),   # The resolution of the image (dots per inch). background_img=Image.open('path/to/background/image'),   # An optional background image to be used as a base. clear_font=True, # Whether to clear the font cache after creating the image.
                                  )